-The purpose of this project is to identify a package of target operational improvements that are expected to deliver faster, safer, and more reliable travel on I-295 in Virginia.
+The purpose of this project is to identify a package of target operational improvements that are expected to deliver faster, safer, and more reliable travel on the western portion of I-66 in Virginia.

 In 2019, the Virginia General Assembly passed House Bill 2718 and Senate Bill 1716 which provides revenues for improvements based on truck miles traveled on Virginia's interstate highways.
 While Interstates 81, 95, and 64 have higher volumes and allocations, 19.4% of the funding is to be assigned for other improvements to Interstate highway corridors.
 Such improvements include, but are not limited to operational strategies.
 The projected revenues, which are subject to change, were originally: